webdevjeffus/drop-in-css/docs/tutorial.md

 # _WORK ON HOLD - 3/23/19_
 Contents are valid as far as they go, but some new functionality added to **drop-in.css** has not yet been covered in this tutorial.
+Much of the general-use instructions for **drop-in.css** has been moved to the README for the repo, but has not yet been deleted from this document.
+Links may be temporarily broken.
+Pardon the mess - I'll clean it up soon. &mdash;_Jeff_
 <hr>

 # DIY: Create your own drop-in.css